Air Fryer Butternut squash is an easy way to make perfect roasted butternut squash. A quick and delicious side dish for Fall/Autumn and the holidays.

 What says ‘Fall’ better than some cinnamony roasted butternut squash?
 I’m always partial to the sweet scents of cinnamon and maple especially in the Fall / Autumn and I love to season everything in it – from sweet potato to butternut squash.

 After I bought my air fryer this year, I found that the process of roasting veggies is so much easier and quicker in the air fryer - I prefer to roast my veggies in the air fryer rather than in the oven now.
-What's more, with the air fryer, everything crisps up so much better than in the oven.
+What's more, with the air fryer, everything crisps up and caramelizes easily - from Air Fryer Eggplant to Air Fryer Bananas.

 The next time you’re looking for a quick, healthy, and delicious side dish for your weeknight, or if you are planning a holiday menu, I highly recommend these caramelized roasted butternut squash.
 The air fryer does a quick job of roasting them, and you will love the caramelization and the crispy edges of the squash.